iterorganization/Waveform-Editor/docs/source/training/training.rst

       By default, NICE is able to freely change all coil currents to achieve the desired plasma shape.
 It is possible, however, you fix any of the coils to a specific value, and NICE will try to achieve your desired plasma shape by varying the unfixed coil currents.
-This is possible to do in the ``Coil Currents`` menu.
+You can do this in the ``Coil Currents`` panel.

       Load the plasma outline from previous exercise using the given IDS.
-Try setting the currents of PF2 and PF5 to 25000A and 15000A respectively, and enable the checkbox to fix the current.
+Set the currents of PF2 and PF5 to 25000A and 15000A respectively, and enable the checkbox to fix the current.
 The sliders will update with the resulting coil currents after NICE inverse converges.